 “A lot of times phones are kind of used, not just as communication, but also as an education tool.
 So not having your phones during classes whenever you might need them for an activity or to look something up can be kind of difficult, especially if you have an assignment that requires you to record something or take a picture of something.
 They’re just overall helpful in education.
 So in certain classes, I’ve had to kind of use some different methods of doing things, and it would be a lot easier to have my phone,” Sexton said.

 “It’s absolutely been 1,000% positive in terms of not having that distraction, and not just the phones, but also not having Air Pods and Beats.
 That’s really been positive.
-It’s really working out well for me, personally as a teacher.
+It’s really working out well for me, personally, as a teacher.
 I don’t know about what other teachers think, I think it’s so sad that we had to make it a law, but I think it’s a positive thing,” Bonner said.

 Seniors are also uniquely affected by the phone law, with many having responsibilities outside of school, college activities, or academic prospects they need a communication device for.
 Box dislikes the inconvenience of communication without a phone.